 Instructions

-1. Put garlic cloves in a clean jar.
+- Place garlic cloves in the dry, clean jar.

-4. Let the jar sit for 1 to 2 weeks.
+- Let the jar sit at room temperature for 1 to 2 weeks.
 Give it a shake now and then to keep the garlic cloves submerged.
 Turning the jar over works well, too, but remember to tighten the lid when upside down and loosen it again when right side up.
 Wipe up any honey that may have ‘burped’ from the jar.

 Notes

-You may end up using less honey than the recipe indicates, you simply want to cover the garlic cloves with honey - use as much as required.
+You may end up using more or less honey than the recipe indicates, you simply want to cover the garlic cloves with honey - use as much as required.

 Recommended Products